 The prevent duty requires that all staff are aware of the signs that a child may be vulnerable to radicalisation.
-The risks will need to be considered for political; environmental; animal rights; or faith based extremism that may lead to a child becoming radicalised.
-All staff have undertaken Prevent e-learning in order that they can identify the signs of children being radicalised.
+The risks include, but are not limited to, political, environmental, animal rights, or faith-based extremism that may lead to a child becoming radicalised.
+All staff have undertaken Prevent training e-learning in order that they can identify the signs of children being radicalised.